orbeon/orbeon-forms-doc/roadmap.md

 ## Release strategy

-- __How often do we release?__ Since 2013, starting with version 4.0, we have had about 2 major releases per year, with point releases as needed.
+- __How often do we release?__ Since 2020 we have switched to one major release per year with point releases as needed.
-- __Why do we release often?__ We think more frequent releases are better because features and bug-fixes reach users faster.
-They also keep us almost always ready to ship, rather than having very large work in progress which can destabilize the product and then take weeks or months to fix.
-In short, we think that incremental development and releases are much better for everyone!
-Based on our experience since early 2013 when we introduced the new release schedule, we are so far (2019) very happy with the change.
 - __What do releases contain?__ Releases address both new features and bug-fixes.
-Point-releases (2018.1.1, 2018.1.2, etc.) essentially contain bug-fixes and sometimes very small features.
+Point-releases (2020.1.1, 2020.1.2, etc.) essentially contain bug-fixes and sometimes very small features.
 They are done only when necessary, and only for the PE version of the product.
-Bigger features are left to the major releases (2017.1, 2017.2, 2018.1, 2018.2, etc.), and we strive to do those on a regular schedule.
+Bigger features are left to the major releases (2019.1, 2019.2, 2020.1, 2021.1, etc.), and we strive to do those on a regular schedule.

 ## Planning strategy